juliendiot42/IBC_2024_presentation/README.md

 You can then access the presentation by opening your web browser and go to http://localhost:3838 .

+> Use `docker kill <container-name>` to stop

 ### With R (discouraged)

-I recommend to rather using the "nix" or "docker" method presented above because they are fully reproducible and all the dependencies will be automatically manages (except for nix or docker).
+I recommend to rather use the "nix" or "docker" methods presented above because they are fully reproducible and all the dependencies will be automatically manages (except for nix or docker).